scalapy/scalapy/docs/getting-started.md

 sbt run
 ```

-The system property takes precedence over the environment variable.
+The environment variable takes precedence over the system property.

 This variable is used as the input to the Python/C API function `Py_SetProgramName`. `Py_SetProgramName` is run prior to `Py_Initialize` to set the correct paths to Python run-time libraries (`prefix`, `exec_prefix`, ...).